jans108/bash-backup-script/README.md

 ## Project Overview

 An end-to-end Bash script designed to automate daily backups of files modified within the last 24 hours.
-This tool demonstrates advanced shell scripting techniques, robust error handling, and seamless Git/GitHub integration—ideal for showcasing DevOps and automation skills to recruiters.

 ## Key Highlights